 There you go.
 Thank you very much for your question.
 I hope that will help you out.

-If you are looking for a program to help you overcome your back pain and get back to pain free workouts make sure to check out FixMyBackPain.com.
+If you are looking for a program to help you overcome your back pain and get back to pain-free workouts, check out FixMyBackPain.com.

 Rick Kaselj, MS